 |Registrar||Tricor Investor Services Limited|

 |Total NAV (HKD)||125,060,195 as of 2023-12-06|

 |Outstanding Units||13,200,000 as of 2023-12-06|

 |Management Fee||0.65% of NAV per annum|

-- ^The ongoing charges figure is based on expenses reported in the Sub-Fund’s audited financial report for the year ended 31 March 2020, expressed as a percentage of the Sub-Fund’s average Net Asset Value over the same period.
+- ^The ongoing charges figure is an annualised figure based on expenses reported in the Sub-Fund’s Interim Financial Report 2022 (Unaudited) for the period ending 30 September 2022 expressed as a percentage of the Sub-Fund’s average NAV over the same period.
 This figure may vary from year to year.